Lauricenia/Unit3_Repo/Journal.md

 1. Homework correction
 1. Kahoot(5th place, this time you really did not know the answers):utility software?application software?
 1. Professions presentation
+1. Create a costumer

 #### What we learnt:
+1. Dictionary in python